bbauska/W3Cx-4of5-thru-May-2024/README.md

 Refer to the HTML5 Part 1 course for that.

-### Ajax and binary files - downloading files and monitoring progress
+<h4>Ajax and binary files - downloading files and monitoring progress</h4>

 HTTP is a text based protocol, so when you upload/download images, videos or any binary file, they must first be text encoded for